-- Describe the basic types of energy. - Explain the difference between potential and kinetic energy. - Identify the principles of levers and inclined planes. - ☐ Explain the operation of simple machines.
+- Define work, energy, and power. - Describe the basic types of energy. - Explain the difference between potential and kinetic energy. - Identify the principles of levers and inclined planes. - □ Explain the operation of simple machines.

 Applied Physics II: Laws of Motion Module #F0U0604